 Labor Day Weekend is the perfect time for family and friends to get together before summer ends.
 Although it can be a fun time, it is still important to be aware of the dangers surrounding certain activities.

 Carbon Monoxide Poisoning While Boating

 Carbon monoxide (CO) is an odorless, colorless gas that is emitted in the air and can be poisonous enough to cause death.
-According to the CDC, at least 430 people die and 50,000 are hospitalized every year due to carbon monoxide poisoning.
-When a boat is idling or driving at slow speeds CO can build up.
+According to the CDC, at least 430 people die and 50,000 are hospitalized yearly due to carbon monoxide poisoning.
+When a boat is idling or driving at slow speeds, CO can build up.